pforret/blog.splashing/_topic/tourism/tajmahal.md

 ---
 # Destination: Taj Mahal

-The Taj Mahal  is an Islamic ivory-white marble mausoleum on the right bank of the river Yamuna  in  the Indian city of Agra.
-It was commissioned in 1631 by the Mughal emperor Shah Jahan  to house the tomb of his favourite  wife, Mumtaz Mahal; it also houses the tomb of Shah Jahan himself.
+The Taj Mahal  is an ivory-white marble mausoleum on the right bank of the river Yamuna  in Agra,  Uttar Pradesh, India.
+It was commissioned in 1631 by the fifth Mughal emperor, Shah Jahan  to house the tomb of his  beloved wife, Mumtaz Mahal; it also houses the tomb of Shah Jahan himself.
 The tomb is the centrepiece of a 17-hectare  complex, which includes a mosque and a guest house,  and is set in formal gardens bounded on three sides by a crenellated wall.
 Construction of the mausoleum was essentially completed in 1643, but work continued on other phases  of the project for another 10 years.

 ## Unsplash photos